-- The adjective and superlative of προ (pro), namely πρωτοσ (protos), meaning "firstest" or very first; foremost.
+- The adjective and superlative of προ (pro), namely πρωτος (protos), meaning "firstest" or very first; foremost.
 It's used in the New Testament in the sense of first of all (Ephesians 6:2, 1 Timothy 5:12), or even "one of the very first ones" (Matthew 20:8, 26:17).
 This word became a sort of title for high ranking officials (Mark 6:21, Acts 13:50).
-This word is incorporated in half a dozen compound words, but true derivations are:
+Unbound this word occurs 101 times; see full concordance.
+It's also incorporated in half a dozen compound words, but true derivations are:

 - The verb πρωτευω (proteuo), meaning to be first or have the highest rank (Colossians 1:18 only).